Wirmaple73/EscapeTheMaze/README.md

 One small syntactical error in the output XML file (Located at `C:\Users\%Username%\AppData\Local\EscapeTheMaze\Users.xml`) can render the whole file useless. this normally wouldn't happen if you don't tamper with the file.

 ### Washed-out colors:
-The game colors may look different on some different windows platforms, notably on Windows 7 and 10 (Some colors on Windows 10 might look moderately washed-out because of Microsoft's new console colors).
+The game colors may look and feel different on some different windows platforms, notably on Windows 7 and 10 (Some colors on Windows 10 might look moderately washed-out because of Microsoft's new console colors).

 ## Notes
 .NET 6 Desktop Runtime (either x86 or x64 depending on the game architecture you download) is required to run the game.
 You can download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0). (**Make sure to download the '.NET Desktop Runtime' version!**)